-All Senior SPA Players will be required to show their National Player Registration card and their current driver's license or government-issued picture ID, prior to participating in any SPA event.
+All Senior SPA Players will be required to show their National Player Registration card and their current driver's license or government-issued picture ID showing their state of residence, prior to participating in any SPA event.
+ECARDS and EDriver's licenses are acceptable.

 No more than three (3) players with individual player ratings that are higher than their team's classification will be allowed to play with that team, however all three must be from that team's age group or older.
-As an exception, not more than 1 player at least ten years higher in age than the team's registered age will be allowed to play in this manner and will not count toward this three player limit.
+As an exception, not more than 2 players at least ten years higher in age than the team's registered age will be allowed to play in this manner and will not count toward this three-player limit.

-Any player that is moved down in player rating by appeal will be frozen to the new rating, and may not participate in classes lower than the new rating for 1 year from the date of appeal approval.
+Any player that is moved down in player rating by appeal will be frozen to the new rating and may not participate in classes lower than the new rating for 1 year from the date of appeal approval.